About the college

 New College Middle Common Room (MCR) is located in the Weston Buildings and is the active centre of the graduate life in the college.
 The MCR committee organises social, welfare, sports and cultural events for graduates, and represents the student body in college matters.

-The MCR premises itself is a large room with a bar and veranda, as well as a kitchen and espresso machine.
+The MCR itself is a large room with a bar and veranda, as well as a kitchen and espresso machine.

 This college accepts graduate students for the following courses:

 Please note that not all subjects areas or streams of a particular course may be offered by this college.
 Please see the college information on the relevant course page for further details.
 For a comprehensive list of all graduate courses available at the University of Oxford, please refer to our courses A-Z listing.